mathiasseidler/360-Image-Gallery/README.md

 Python FastAPI implementing a REST-ful API

-Python for CRUD business logic using SQLalchemy for data base mgmt
+Python for CRUD business logic using SQLalchemy's object relational mapper for data base transaction.

 Data base: SQLite for local prototyping, Postgres for a later server-less deployment on Heroku